chelseavalentine/django-typescript-react-base/README.md

 Anyone can setup their local dev environment by:

-1. Creating and activating the virtual environment:
+1. Creating and activating the virtual environment using Python 3:
     - `virtualenv venv -p python3`
     - `source venv/bin/activate`
 2. `pip install -r requirements.txt`
 3. `pip install -r requirements-local.txt`
-4. `yarn`

 To launch the project,